 10. Phantom Thread

-Few American filmmakers working today operate in the vein of distinct romanticism Paul Thomas Anderson has made his signature.
-In a career which has charted the gradual transformation of 20th Century American Capitalism, Anderson’s connective thread through all of his films is the ghostly afterimage of an ideal either lost or unrealized.
+Paul Thomas Anderson stands alone among American filmmakers working today for the distinct romanticism he has made his signature.
+In a career which has charted the gradual transformation of American Capitalism in the twentieth century, Anderson’s connective thread through all of his films is the ghostly afterimage of an ideal either lost or unrealized.
 While he may drift from his familiar geographical and narrative milieux with Phantom Thread, Anderson has not sacrificed this fundamental trait.
-If anything, his Gothic Romance between a dressmaker (Daniel Day-Lewis) and his muse (a revelatory Vicky Krieps) in post-war Britain can be argued as a maturation in his engagement with modernist narrative on a deeply personal level.
-Anderson is no stranger to irony, and there is an abundance of deliciously dark humor coursing through what can be seen as a companion piece to Punch-Drunk Love.
+If anything, his Gothic Romance between a dressmaker (Daniel Day-Lewis) and his muse (a revelatory Vicky Krieps) in post-war Britain can be argued for as a maturation in his engagement with modernist narrative on a deeply personal level.
+Anderson is no stranger to irony, and there is an abundance of deliciously dark humor coursing through what can be regarded as a companion piece to Punch-Drunk Love.
 But the breathtaking accomplishment of Phantom Thread is its unwavering identification with its characters, including the often pugnacious Reynolds Woodcock.
 Curses are stripped bare to reveal the finely curated prison Woodcock crafts for himself, a self-imposed incarceration built upon constrictive routine and calcified fear.
 Personal and creative stagnation can be conquered through love, though Anderson sees this seemingly innocuous platitude through to his audaciously uncompromising ending, one which reconfigures power dynamics without leaving room for easy judgment from his audience.
-For a film very much about the creative process, it seems fitting that Phantom Thread finds its thesis in the collaborative union of artists, one which yields a bevy of emotional contradictions that do little to undermine the humanity of Anderson’s characters.
+For a film very much about the creative process, it seems fitting that Phantom Thread finds its thesis in the collaborative union of artists, one which yields a bevy of emotional contradictions that do little to undermine the humanity of its characters.
 Rather, these paradoxes enrich them, and in the process force us to grapple with the question of personal identification on the auteur’s own terms.
 If that isn’t art, I don’t know what is.

 9. The Great Beauty